 Enjoy The Beaches

 One thing Phuket does not lack is beaches.
-Phuket beaches are crystal clear water, comfortable breeze, blue lagoons, white and soft sands.
+Phuket beaches are crystal clear water, comfortable breeze, blue lagoons, and white and soft sands.

 Some beaches in Phuket have been damaged by over-development in the last 20 years.
 Here is a list of the best beaches in Phuket.